 Choose the odd one out in the list below:

 d) Bichon Frise

-Once you have taken the PELLETB test, you will receive your results around two weeks later.
+Once you have taken the PELLETB police exam, you will receive your results around two weeks later.

 The raw scores from the test are digitally analyzed and calculated to produce a T-score, with a mark of 50 being the average score.

 A score below 40 is considered below average while achieving above 60 will class you as an above-average scorer.
 The pass mark for the PELLETB is 42, so aim to score this or higher to pass the test.

 You should answer every question to give yourself the best chance of passing.
 There is no negative marking, so you won’t be penalized for getting answers wrong.
 If you are unsure of an answer, choose the one you think is most appropriate.